Major Project Updates

 HICKORY SPRINGS PARKWAY PROJECT

 At completion, Hickory Springs Parkway will divert traffic from the Town Center area, allowing traffic to travel from Hickory Road to Holly Springs Parkway near Exit 14 on I-575.
-Plans include five-foot sidewalks and two-foot buffer on the east side of the bypass, and 10-foot shared-use paths with a five-foot buffer on the west side of the bypass.
+Plans include five-foot sidewalks on the east side of the bypass, and 10-foot shared-use paths on the west side of the bypass.

-Preliminary Engineering & Environmental Study will take place 2022-2023.
-Construction is tentatively scheduled to begin late 2023 and will take approximately 30 months to complete.
+Preliminary Engineering & Environmental Study is currently under way.
+Construction is tentatively scheduled to begin in spring of 2024 and will take approximately 36 months to complete.